 At the annual stockholder's meeting held on June 14, 2006, the Company's stockholders approved the 2006 Stock-Based Compensation Plan (the "2006 Plan").
 The 2006 Plan authorizes the grant of Stock Options, Stock Units, Stock Appreciation Rights, Restricted Stock, Deferred Stock, Stock Bonuses, and other equity-based awards.
 The number of shares of Common Stock initially available under the 2006 Plan is 800,000.
-As of December 31, 2012, the number of shares of common stock available for future award grants to employees and directors under this plan is 33,775.
+As of December 31, 2013, there are no shares of common stock available for future award grants to employees and directors under this plan.

 At the annual stockholder's meeting held on June 6, 2012, the Company's stockholders approved the 2012 Stock-Based Compensation Plan (the "2012 Plan").
 The 2012 Plan authorizes the grant of Stock Options, Stock Units, Stock Appreciation Rights, Restricted Stock, Deferred Stock, Stock Bonuses and other equity-based awards.
 The total number of shares of Common Stock initially available for award under the 2012 Plan was 600,000.
-As of December 31, 2012, the number of shares of Common stock available for future award grants to employees and directors under the 2012 Plan is 600,000.
+As of December 31, 2013, the number of shares of Common stock available for future award grants to employees and directors under the 2012 Plan is 578,050.